 Skip to main content

-Groundhawk Guide for Project Manager
+Groundhawk Guide for Project Managers

 For project managers, Groundhawk offers real-time visibility and streamlined documentation, making it easy to stay on top of progress - even from a distance.

-How can Groundhawk support the project manager role and what is required by the project manager on a site that uses Groundhawk?
+How can Groundhawk support the project manager role, and what is required by the project manager on a site that uses Groundhawk?

-Note, the role of project manager might be team leader, site manager or similar role that is primarily managing the project and often not on site.
+Note: the role of project manager might be team leader, site manager, or similar role that is primarily managing the project and often not on site.

 Checklist for Project Managers: Key Responsibilities with Groundhawk

-Before Build
+Before the Build

-During Build
+During the Build

-Take a routine to check daily, and take notes to give them feedback on how to improve and what is going well.
-Potentially use comments functionality to add comment directly on the map
+Make a routine to check daily, and take notes to give field users feedback on how to improve and what is going well.
+Potentially use the comments functionality to add comment(s) directly on the map

-• Are all network elements mapped.
-E.g. cabinets, markers, joints
+• Are all network elements mapped E.g. cabinets, markers, joints

 • Are all interesting quality related work process elements captured with photos (work site protection, overall pictures)

-After Build
+After the Build

 Before end of the build, ensure the team really has mapped everything